Amish Oatmeal Cookies

 I love oatmeal cookies, and I also love chocolate chip cookies.
 But if given a choice between chocolate chip or oatmeal raisin, I'll probably choose the oatmeal cookie.

 In my opinion, chewy oatmeal cookies are just the best.
-Therefore, these Amish oatmeal whoopie pies and Amish monster cookies are also some of my favorite cookies.
+Therefore, Amish oatmeal whoopie pies, outrageous cookies, and monster cookies are also some of my favorites.

-If you enjoy these Oatmeal Raisin Pecan Cookies, please leave me a comment below.
-And perhaps you'd like to try more Amish cookie Recipes...
+If you enjoy these Oatmeal Raisin Pecan Cookies, I'd appreciate a comment and star rating below.
+Thank you!

 Ingredients